 A popular brand of detoxifying powdered clay has been pulled for relabeling after the U.S. Food and Drug Administration issued warnings of dangerous lead levels.
-According to a released by the FDA on Jan.
+According to a safety alert released by the FDA on Jan.
 28, Bentonite Me Baby by Alikay Naturals, sold at retailers like Target and Amazon, has "elevated lead levels."

 The clay, which has been billed as a "natural clarifier, detoxifier, and purifier" for use on skin, scalp and hair, is no longer available from Sally Beauty Supply and Target.
 But Alikay Naturals issued a press release disputing the manner in which the FDA tested the product.

 "They tested it as a food product instead of a cosmetic product, so that's the issue, so now we just have to fix labeling," a representative from Alikay Naturals said in a call with Mic.
 "Otherwise the product is fine.
 It is not to be consumed; it's a topical product."

 What is the clay safe for?
 Judging by the many beauty articles and YouTube tutorials out there, bentonite clay is most commonly used on the face and the scalp.
 But clay eating is a fad as well, and largely a celebrity-driven one.
 In an interview with Into the Gloss, Shailene Woodley said, "Clay is one of the best things you can put in your body."
 The New York Times reported back in 2014 that Juice Generation, partly owned by Salma Hayek, was introducing a 1-oz. bentonite clay shot in 2014 based on Hayek's suggestion.